Le-Gris/minicon2024/slides.md

 </v-clicks>

 <!--
-Now moving on to natural language quickly.
+Now moving on to natural language briefly.

 We won't have time to go into the details of this pretty difficult problem but I'll use it to illustrate a very neat property about ARC problems and human cognition.